-User Action Look for other NIM error messages that may accompany this error and which may provide more information about the problem.
+User Action Look for other NIM error messages that may accompany this error and which may provide more

 Explanation An invalid log type for the showlog operation was specified.

 User Action Specify one of the valid log types listed in the error message.